rsrzk/v-cred-site/README.md

 <img width="1102" alt="image" src="https://github.com/user-attachments/assets/e8f54498-4328-43bc-ac4b-c72f09047140" />

-This was previously hosted on vercel using our https://v-cred.com domain.
+This was previously hosted on vercel using our https://v-cred.com domain (now deprecated).
 It can now still be found on https://v-cred-site.vercel.app/ .
 It was created using next.js and typescript.

 Using free Next.js startup website template (https://nextjstemplates.com/templates/saas-starter-startup)